-The learning resources centre (LRC) on the Kingston Hill campus is called the Nightingale Centre, named after Florence Nightingale (1820–1910) who was a regular visitor to Kingston Hill.
+The library on the Kingston Hill campus is called the Nightingale Centre, named after Florence Nightingale (1820–1910) who was a regular visitor to Kingston Hill.

-The LRC has long opening hours and is open 24 hours a day from Sunday to Thursday during key teaching weeks (October to June).
+The library has long opening hours and is open 24 hours a day from Sunday to Thursday during key teaching weeks (October to May).

-For healthcare students as well as specialist books and journals there are subject drop-ins which can help you with searching for information and referencing.
+For healthcare students, as well as specialist books and journals, there are subject drop-ins which can help with searching for information and referencing.

-Help and information is on hand for all students at the help desks and subject desks as well as for students with disabilities or special needs.
-The LRC's Access Technology Room provides specialist enabling software and equipment.
+Help and information is on hand for all students at the help desks.
+The library's Access Technology Room provides specialist enabling software and equipment.